matijakolaric-com/django-music-publisher/docs/manual_albumcd.rst

 Albums
 ++++++

 The second part of this view holds information about the album (or any other release).
-You may also use it as a placeholder. ``Album name`` is required, other data is optional.
+You may also use it as a place-holder. ``Album name`` is required, other data is optional.

 Tracks
 ++++++